 Methodology

 CalcPeptides uses transparent arithmetic formulas so visitors can check every calculator result.
-The site is designed for research math and education only, not medical, veterinary, treatment, administration, or safety decisions.
+The site is designed for education and research planning math only, not medical, veterinary, treatment, administration, purchasing, or safety decisions.

 Unit conventions